 By Robert Lim, PTA

-Bones in the Chest
+What are the Bones in the Chest or Sternum?

 The bones in the chest are very vital in protecting vital organs from injury, and also provide structural support for the upper body.
 The thorax is commonly known as the chest.
 The bones in the chest are the thoracic vertebrae, the twelve pairs of ribs, and the sternum.
-Connecting the upper ten pairs of ribs to the sternum are the costal cartilage.
+Connecting the upper ten pairs of ribs to the sternum is the costal cartilage.

-With regards to bones in the chest, the sternum, or also known as the breastbone, is a long flat bone in the center of the chest.
+With regards to bones in the chest, the sternum, or also known as the breast bone, is a long flat bone in the center of the chest.
 Its big purpose is to protect the heart.
 The sternum is attached to the first seven ribs and also to the clavicle, or collarbone.
 The sternum is made up of three parts called the manubrium, the body, and the xiphoid process.
 The top of the sternum is called the manubrium.